-Indian Ocean: Targeted fisheries are reported Thailand (R. Parker, pers. comm.), the Philippines (Alava et al. 2002 - now legally prohibited), and several locations in Africa, including Tanzania and Mozambique, where annual landings of ~35 M. alfredi are reported from less than 5% of the coastline, but fisheries are widespread (Marshall et al. 2011b).
+Indian Ocean: Targeted fisheries are reported Thailand (R. Parker, pers. comm.), the Philippines (Alava et al. 2002 - now legally prohibited), and several locations in Africa, including Tanzania and Mozambique, where annual landings of ~35-50 M. alfredi are reported from less than 5% of the coastline, (Marshall and Bennett 2010).